SekaiCTF 2024 challenges

 from typing import Optional

-# The file that we'd like to read out:
+# The file that I need to read out:

 target = '/proc/self/environ'

-# The smallest size of `i` that we try
+# The smallest size of `i` to try

 min_len = 4

-# The largest size of `i` that we try
+# The largest size of `i` to try

 max_len = 2000